shajithomas/python-tests/README.md

 If you find any issues or bugs in the code, or if you have suggestions for new examples or improvements, please feel free to contribute to this repository.
 You can create a pull request with your changes, or submit an issue with your feedback.

 License
-This project is licensed under the MIT License.
+This project is licensed under the.
 Feel free to use the code in this repository for your own learning or other projects.